 The Times, June 18 1895

-Islington got its charter in 1899, and the Council took over from the Vestry.
+The London Government Act was passed in 1899, and Islington Council took over from the Vestry.
 The Sewers and Buildings Committee never got a chance with our final street.
-Whitehall was demolished in 1910, and Fitzwarren Gardens was laid out in the richly-timbered grounds.
-Building started soon after the sale, and continued after 1918.
+Whitehall was sold for demolition (but not in fact demolished) in 1910, and Fitzwarren Gardens was laid out in the richly-timbered grounds, splitting and passing on both sides of the house.
+Building started soon after the sale, and continued through the Great War.
 The name Fitzwarren is said to be the maiden name of the wife of the celebrated Mayor of London, Richard Whittington: and that, as the storybooks say, is where we came in.